News

 • Proven ability to multi-task, set priorities based on competing demands

-• Effective computer literacy skills in Microsoft 365
+• Effective communication skills, both verbal and written, strong computer literacy in Microsoft 365

 • Ability to work independently with minimal supervision and as part of a team